junxit/us-congress-bills-110/bill.md

     - **(B)** a formal organizational chart and identification of when managerial positions are to be filled.
   - **(10)** Ninety days prior to the issuance of a Request for Proposals for construction of an Offshore Patrol Cutter, a report detailing the service life, fatigue life, maximum range, maximum speed, and number of days underway under general Atlantic and North Pacific Sea conditions the cutter shall be built to achieve.
   - **(11)** The Secretary shall report annually on the percentage of the total amount of funds expended on procurements under the Deepwater Program that has been paid to each of small businesses and minority-owned businesses.
+  - **(12)** Within 120 days after the date of enactment of this Act, a report on any Coast Guard mission performance gap due to the removal of Deepwater Program assets from service.
+The report shall include the following:
+    - **(A)** A description of the mission performance gap detailing the geographic regions and Coast Guard capabilities affected.
+    - **(B)** An analysis of factors affecting the mission performance gap that are unrelated to the Deepwater Program, including deployment of Coast Guard assets overseas and continuous vessel shortages.
+    - **(C)** A description of measures being taken in the near term to fill the mission performance gap, including what those measures are and when they will be implemented.
+    - **(D)** A description of measures being taken in the long term to fill the mission performance gap, including what those measures are and when they will be implemented.
+    - **(E)** A description of the potential alternatives to fill the mission performance gap, including any acquisition or lease considered and the reasons they were not pursued.
 - **(b)** *Report required on acceptance of delivery of incomplete asset*
   - **(1)** *In general* If the Secretary accepts delivery of an asset after the date of enactment of this Act for which a contractually required certification cannot be achieved within 30 days after the date of delivery or with any system that is not fully functional for the mission for which it was intended, the Secretary shall submit to the Committee on Transportation and Infrastructure of the House of Representatives and the Committee on Commerce, Science, and Transportation of the United States Senate within 30 days after accepting delivery of the asset a report explaining why acceptance of the asset in such a condition is in the best interests of the United States Government.
   - **(2)** *Contents* The report shall—